jd1618/jd1618.github.io/_pages/about.md

 * _Validating credit risk models, including IFRS 9, market risk and pricing models_
 * _Collecting and presenting market research, assessing competition and product offerings in the banking industry_
 * _Validating macroeconomic SARIMAX and regression models by assessing stability and other statistical properties_
-* _Exploring account data to assess/re-calibrate signature curve methodology to derive risk grades_
+* _Exploring account data to assess and re-calibrate signature curve methodology to derive risk grades_
 * _Producing modular Python code for data analysis, making use of OOP principles, data structures and unit tests_
 * _Writing documentation that details the mathematics and methodology employed during the project life cycle_
 * _Balance sheet management, forecasting and ICAAP development_